Trump policy that weakened wild bird protections is revoked

 Cherry said in a statement that the agency plans to come up with new standards “that can protect migratory birds and provide certainty to industry.”

-Details on the new standards were not immediately made public, but advocacy groups on behalf of the tens of millions of bird watchers in the U.S. have pushed for a permitting system to more closely regulate the hundreds of millions of birds that die annually in collisions with wind turbines, after landing in oil pits and from other industrial causes.
+Details on the new standards were not immediately made public, but advocacy groups on behalf of the tens of millions of bird watchers in the U.S. said Monday that they want a permitting system to more closely regulate the hundreds of millions of birds that die annually in collisions with wind turbines, after landing in oil pits and from other industrial causes.

+While industries have taken steps to deal bird deaths, such as putting nets over oil pits and marking transmission equipment to prevent collisions, some individual companies don’t deal adequately with the problem and there is no uniform approach.

+“There really had been a lot of collaboration and a fair amount of consensus about what best management practices looked like for most major industries,” said Sarah Greenberger, a senior vice president with the Audubon Society, a bird advocacy group.
+“There was a lot of common ground, which is why the moves from the last administration were so unnecessary.”

+Industry groups including the American Petroleum Institute supported the Trump policy, but since President Joe Biden came into office they have expressed willingness to work with the Democrat.
+The petroleum trade group said Monday it will work “in support of policies that support environmental protection while providing regulatory certainty.”

+The migratory bird policy was among dozens of Trump-era environmental actions Biden ordered reconsidered on his first day in office.
+Former federal officials, environmental groups and Democrats in Congress said many of the Trump rules were meant to benefit private industry at the expense of conservation.

-More than 1,000 North American bird species are covered by the law — from fast-flying peregrine falcon to tiny songbirds and more than 20 owl species.
+More than 1,000 North American bird species are covered by the treaty — from fast-flying peregrine falcon to tiny songbirds and more than 20 owl species.
 Non-native species and some game birds, like wild turkeys, are not on the list.

-Industry groups including the American Petroleum Institute had supported the Trump rule but said they are willing to work with the Biden administration on environmental issues.

 Besides the BP case, hundreds of enforcement cases — targeting utilities, oil companies and wind energy developers — resulted in criminal fines and civil penalties totaling $5.8 million between 2010 and 2018.